-Thibault Formal^{1,2}, Benjamin Piwowarski1, and Stéphane Clinchant2
+Thibault Formal^{1,2}(⊠), Benjamin Piwowarski1, and Stéphane Clinchant2

-Sorbonne Université, LIP6, F-75005 Paris, France benjamin.piwowarski@lip6.fr 2 Naver Labs Europe, Meylan, France firstname.name@naverlabs.com
+1 LIP6, Sorbonne Université, 75005 Paris, France benjamin.piwowarski@lip6.fr 2 Naver Labs Europe, Meylan, France {thibault.formal,stephane.clinchant}@naverlabs.com

 Abstract.
-Transformer-based models are nowadays state-of-the-art in adhoc Information Retrieval, but their behavior is far from being understood.
+Transformer-based models are nowadays state-of-the-art in adhoc Information Retrieval, but their behavior are far from being understood.
 Recent work has claimed that BERT does not satisfy the classical IR axioms.
 However, we propose to dissect the matching process of Col-BERT, through the analysis of term importance and exact/soft matching patterns.
 Even if the traditional axioms are not formally verified, our analysis reveals that ColBERT (i) is able to capture a notion of term importance; (ii) relies on exact matches for important terms.

-Keywords: Information Retrieval \cdot Term Matching \cdot Transformer \cdot BERT
+Keywords: Information retrieval \cdot Term matching \cdot Transformer \cdot BERT